Nahlah Ayed: Career

 Ayed joined the CBC in 2002 on a freelance contract and, in 2003, served as the network’s Amman correspondent during the American invasion of Iraq.
 Ayed spent months in Baghdad prior to the outbreak of the subsequent war, and later returned to report live from Baghdad as the city fell.
 Her coverage of Iraq in the aftermath earned her a Gemini Award nomination.

 From 2004 until 2009, Ayed was the CBC's Beirut correspondent, covering events throughout the Middle East region, including the 2006 Lebanon War and the 2008–2009 Gaza War.
 She received her second Gemini Award nomination in 2010 for her coverage of the Iran presidential elections the year prior, and her third nomination for her coverage of the 2011 uprisings in Egypt.

-In 2012, Ayed published her memoir, titled A Thousand Farewells: A Reporter’s Journey from Refugee Camp to the Arab Spring, describing her early life and her experiences covering conflict in the Middle East.
+In 2012, Ayed published her memoir, titled A Thousand Farewells: A Reporter's Journey from Refugee Camp to the Arab Spring, describing her early life and her experiences covering conflict in the Middle East.
 The book was a finalist for the 2012 Governor General's Literary Awards.

 She joined the CBC's London, UK bureau in 2012, reporting on events such as Russia's annexation of Crimea, Brexit, and Europe's refugee crisis.

 She returned to Canada in 2019 when it was announced that she would be the new host of Ideas, taking over from the retiring Paul Kennedy in September.

+On May 28, 2024, Ayed published The War We Won Apart: The Untold Story of Two Elite Agents Who Became One of the Most Decorated Couples of WWII.
+She relates the factual account of two secret agents, Sonia Butt, a British woman, and Guy D'Artois, a French-Canadian soldier.
+They served in Winston Churchill's secret army, the Special Operations Executive, in separate parts of Nazi-occupied France.